Deep Plane Facelift in Brazil: the gold standard of facial rejuvenation

 This level of detail in neck treatment is what differentiates an exceptional result from a merely good one.

-The technique consists of transfixing stitches with nylon thread that pass through the skin and the SMAS-platysma, creating a net that eliminates the dead space where blood and fluids could accumulate.
+The technique consists of transfixing sutures with nylon that pass through the skin and the SMAS-platysma, creating a mesh that eliminates the dead space where blood and fluids could accumulate.
 The result is three extraordinary benefits:

-• Improves the contour of the neck: the net keeps the tissues in the ideal position during healing.
+- Improves the contour of the neck: the mesh keeps the tissues in the ideal position during healing.

 Why this matters to you